Eduardo Arranz-Bravo: Life and career

-He took part in the Eighth Salón de Mayo / Saló de Maig (at the old Santa Creu Hospital in Barcelona, 1964) and in the exhibitions Muestra de Arte Nuevo (MAN, Barcelona 1971); Picasso 90 (Louvre Museum, 1971), Experiencias conceptuales (Escola Eina in Barcelona, 1971–72), Miró 80 (Mallorca 1973–74), Artistas de Cataluña.
+Arranz-Bravo took part in the Eighth Salón de Mayo / Saló de Maig (at the old Santa Creu Hospital in Barcelona, 1964) and in the exhibitions Muestra de Arte Nuevo (MAN, Barcelona 1971); Picasso 90 (Louvre Museum, 1971), Experiencias conceptuales (Escola Eina in Barcelona, 1971–72), Miró 80 (Mallorca 1973–74), Artistas de Cataluña.
 Entre el Dau al Set y los conceptuales (Santillana del Mar, 1974), 15 años de la Casa del siglo XV (Segovia, 1978), Els artistes i el seu pas per Eina (Trece de Barcelona Gallery, 1980) and Mosaico 1983 (Madrid), among others.
 From 1986 to 1988 he exhibited in several cities in Spain and abroad, such as Madrid, Amsterdam, Paris and Rio de Janeiro.
 In 1989 he presented an exhibition of his work of the previous three years at the Museum of Modern Art in São Paulo and a retrospective at Palau Robert in Barcelona.

 In 1992 he held a retrospective at the Imperial Palace of Rio de Janeiro, when the only other Spanish artists to exhibit there previously had been Pablo Picasso and Joan Miró.
 He also exhibited at the Pavilion of Catalonia at the World Expo in Seville.

 In 1998 he had his first exhibition at the Franklin Bowles Galleries in New York, where he began an intense collaboration with this gallery, which introduced his work around the world.

 Exhibitions in Barcelona, Segovia, Bilbao and Bad Honnef.
 He presents the Faith series at the Reina Sofia National Art Center Museum in Madrid.
 He exhibits again in Germany, this time in Freiburg.
 He created the set for From the Cradle to the Chair by the Bench, by Martí Peraferrer at the Sala Muntaner in Barcelona.

 In 2010 He holds his annual exhibitions at the Franklin Bowles Galleries in San Francisco and New York.
 He also exhibits in Rome, at the Edieuropa Gallery, as well as in the city of Barcelona, at the Àmbit Gallery and at the Vall d’Hebron Hospital.
 At the same time, the Arranz-Bravo Foundation organizes the thematic exhibitions, Arranz-Bravo: Impacts and Arranz-Bravo.
 Self-portraits.

 In 2014 is his first exhibition in China, by the Liu Fine Arts Gallery.
 At the same time, he also held his first solo exhibition in Moscow.
 Two years later he exhibited at the Cervantes Institute in Moscow as well as at the Franklin Bowles Galleries in New York and San Francisco.
 The Arranz-Bravo Foundation organizes Arranz-Bravo.
 Drawing in action, a review of the uses and techniques used in the discipline of drawing.

 In 2020, the restoration of the painting of the Tipel Factory in Parets del Vallès is completed, which began in the summer of 2019.

+On the early morning of the 20 October 2023, he died in his Vallvidrera-located studio.
+He was 82.